sarahmangiameli/pss-tools/README.md

 # Instructions

 We reccomend that the user download the entire repository (should take less than a few minutes) and use the top level as the working directory.
 If data are placed in the structure as in our example, the scripts should not require modifications to run.
-We typically run the Matlab scripts interactivly, and the R and shell scripts through a command line, eg:
+We typically run the Matlab scripts interactivly, and the R and shell scripts through a command line, e.g.:

 ```RScript scripts/figure2/radial_intensity_profile.m```